mighty-gerbils/gerbil/README.md

 # Documentation

-This README is intended to seasoned Scheme hackers anyway, which assumes that you can find your way around the source code; the code should be self-documenting, except for the really hairy parts.

 There is no further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help Scheme neophytes -- or people who like neat documentation